AndrewAnnex/asap_stereo/README.rst

-The advantage of the Jupyter Notebook workflows are that the configuration parameters and preview images are richly displayed along side logs of the commands that were run so that workflows are both reproduceable and easy to interact with.
+The advantage of the Jupyter Notebook workflows are that the configuration parameters and preview images are richly displayed along side logs of the commands that were run so that workflows are both reproducible and easy to interact with.
 Should things go wrong for a processing step, the Jupyter Notebooks are easy to modify so steps can be re-run easily.
-The Jupyter Notebook workflow uses the same CLI interface for ASAP-Stereo so the notebooks are the prefered way to interact with ASAP-Stereo.
+The Jupyter Notebook workflow uses the same CLI interface for ASAP-Stereo so the notebooks are the preferred way to interact with ASAP-Stereo.

 Differences from asp_scripts
 ----------------------------